anthony-sap/nabu/EMBEDDINGS_BACKGROUND_JOB_SETUP.md

 ### Background Job Flow

-Every 5 minutes, the cron job:
+Every 2 minutes, the cron job:

 1. Triggers `process-pending-embeddings` Edge Function
 2. Function queries for notes where:
    - `updatedAt < 2 minutes ago`
    - `deletedAt IS NULL`
-   - `lastEmbeddingGeneratedAt IS NULL OR lastEmbeddingGeneratedAt < updatedAt`
+   - `(lastEmbeddingGeneratedAt IS NULL OR lastEmbeddingGeneratedAt < updatedAt)`
 3. For each note found (max 50 per run):
-   - Calls internal API endpoint to enqueue embedding jobs
+   - Extracts and chunks the content
+   - Creates `NoteChunk` records directly in database
+   - Creates `EmbeddingJob` records with PENDING status
    - Updates `lastEmbeddingGeneratedAt` to current timestamp
-4. Embedding jobs are processed asynchronously by the existing embedding system
+4. Embedding jobs are processed asynchronously by database webhooks

 ### Example Timeline